VectorLogoZone/vectorlogozone/README.md

 ## To Do

+ * ruby to ruby-lang
  * fill in FAQs
- * more detail on contribute page
+ * Windows 8.1 Tiles
  * alternatives page: /support/alternative.html
- * /404.html page
- * wordmark:
+ * link to template
-	/template/wordmark.svg
-	use wordmark in H1 if available
  * /_includes/footer.html - Legal - CC0?
 CC-BY-SA?
  * discus: remove or make it work
  * new favicon